shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-viewability.md

 The VPAID wrapper has the following specifications:

-- Hosted by Xandr CDN
+- Hosted by Microsoft Advertising CDN
 - Injects JavaScript code in the page to measure viewability
 - Receives the URL of the VAST document to play as a parameter
 - Downloads the VAST document, selects the media file to play, manages tracking events, forwards VPAID Events